rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 `rust-lang/rust` repo, including `cargo`, `miri`, `rustup`, and many others.

 These repos might have their own contributing guidelines and procedures.
-Many of them are owned by working groups (e.g. `chalk` is largely owned by WG-traits).
+Many of them are owned by working groups.
 For more info, see the documentation in those repos' READMEs.

 ### Other ways to contribute